Brian Cantor

-Cantor is acknowledged as a world authority on materials manufacturing and is a former Vice-President of the Royal Academy of Engineering.He has published over 300 books and papers, with over 16,000 citations and a Google h-index of over 50, and is on the ISI List of Most Cited Researchers.
-He invented the field of High Entropy Alloys and discovered the so-called “Cantor alloys”.
+Cantor is acknowledged as a world authority on materials manufacturing and is a former vice-president of the Royal Academy of Engineering.
+He has published over 300 books and papers, with over 16,000 citations and a Google h-index of over 50, and is on the ISI List of Most Cited Researchers.
+He invented the field of high-entropy alloys and discovered the so-called “Cantor alloys”.
 He founded the Begbroke Science Park at Oxford, and the Heslington East Campus at York.
 He has chaired and been on the board of many organisations, including the National Science Learning Centre, the Science Museums Group, the Marshall Aid Commission, the UK Universities Pensions Forum, the Worldwide Universities Network, and the World Technology Universities Congress.
-He has received academic prizes, honorary professorships and fellowships in the UK, USA, China and India.
+He has received academic prizes, honorary professorships and fellowships in the UK, US, China and India.

 Biography

 Cantor studied at Manchester Grammar School and Christ's College, Cambridge.

 He has worked at universities including Sussex, Oxford, York, Washington State and Banaras Hindu University (BHU), and for companies including Alcan, Elsevier, General Electric and Rolls-Royce.
 He has advised organisations such as EPSRC, NASA, the EU and the Dutch, Spanish and German governments.
 He chaired international review panels for the Institute of Metal Research (IMR), Shenyang, China, the Department of Materials Engineering at the Indian Institute of Sciences (IISc), Bangalore, and the Institute of Innovative Materials, Wollongong University, Australia.
 He was a member of the Sainsbury review of UK science and innovation.

 He has chaired and been on the board of many companies and agencies, including the Kobe Institute, the UK Universities Pensions Forum, the White Rose University Consortium, Yorkshire Innovation, Leeds, York and Bradford Economic Partnerships, the Chambers of Commerce, the National Science Learning Centre, the Centre for Low Carbon Futures, Science City York, the Worldwide Universities Network, the UK College of Business and Computing, The Marshall Aid Commemoration Commission and the Science Museum Group.
 He founded the Begbroke Science Park at Oxford, the National Science Learning Centre, the Hull-York Medical School, and the World Technology Universities Network (WTUN), and led the £1bn Heslington East campus development at York.

 Cantor was appointed Commander of the Order of the British Empire (CBE) in the 2013 New Year Honours for services to higher education.